CuriousTimo/Arduino-ModelRail/README.md

-# Code for all kinds of LocoNet devices using an Arduino
+# Code for all kinds of LocoNet and DCC devices using an Arduino